MiriamFi/tdt4250-semester-project/README.md

 # TDT4250-Semester-Project
+This project was created as a part of the course TDT4250 Advanced Software Design at NTNU.
+The project uses a movie dataset, and can be used to edit and analyse the data, as well as showing connections between different kinds of data.

+## Datasets
 This project uses the IMDB Database found at https://www.imdb.com/interfaces/.
 You can download the subsets used in this project from https://drive.google.com/open?id=1d21_aJ2rq5ss5TxdumnubQOzmv6H7cYq.
 These were generated using Python and filtered by Region, showing only titles from the US, except for TvEpisodes, these can be from any region, but must be connected to a series originating in the US.
 All other subsets are filtered by what is contained in the region based subset.
 We recommend using the google link, as the main imdb datsets use a different naming scheme, and the naming of the files in sets.zip is already correct.
 In addition we've also added a deserialized Imdb.imdb, as deserializing uses a massive amount of memory, and can crash on some computers.
 To deserialize, we recommend never using the full datasets from Imdb, and even when using the subsets, you should add an argument to increase the max memory usage of Java to 4,5-5gb RAM.